PirateNetwork/pirate/doc/security-warnings.md

 should assume (even unprivileged) users who are running on the hardware, or who are physically near the hardware, that your `zcashd` process is running on will be able to:

-- Determine the values of your secret spending keys, as well as which notes you are spending, by observing cache side-channels as you perform a JoinSplit operation.
-This is due to probable side-channel leakage in the libsnark proving machinery.

 - Determine which notes you own by observing cache side-channel information leakage from the incremental witnesses as they are updated with new notes.